TABLE OF CONTENTS

-Finding Your Drop Shipping Suppliers
+Finding Your Drop Shipping Supplier

 There are many different suppliers to choose from in the drop shipping industry.
 To make the largest margin, you will want to buy at wholesale or forge a partnership with the supplier who will guarantee it.
 In order to find these suppliers in the first place, though, you may need to do some hunting.
 Large wholesalers include AliExpress and SaleHoo, but consider that anyone can use these platforms as well.
 There is no special treatment or preferred pricing that comes with purchasing on this platform.

-Step 1: Contact the Manufacturer
+Step 1: Contact the manufacturer

-Step 2: Order from other Drop Shippers
+Step 2: Order from other drop shippers

-Step 3: Use Member Directories
+Step 3: Use member directories

 Member directories are an easy way to find legitimate suppliers, though you will have to pay for the service.
 If this is the route you choose to go, consider utilizing guides such as Shopify that lay out the best supplier directories.
 That way, you won’t have to worry about finding a good member directory and can focus on the suppliers.

-Legitimate Wholesaler 101
+Legitimate Wholesaler and Drop Shipping Supplier 101

 Here’s a short guide to know what to expect with (most) legitimate wholesalers.